1 Roster spot battle to watch at Blazers' training camp (and who should win it)

 Can Graham beat out Banton for a roster spot?

 Last year, Banton was acquired mid-season from the Celtics.
-It turned out to be a great buy-low deal for the Blazers.
+It turned out to be an excellent buy-low deal for the Blazers.
 With Portland, he averaged 16.7 points, 4.8 rebounds, and 3.6 assists per game.
 Credit to Banton for taking advantage of his increased role and opportunity after the Blazers suffered multiple injuries to key players last season.
 But it's unlikely he will get anywhere close to the 29.2 minutes per game he saw in 2023-24.

 Something to monitor at training camp is how impactful a player he will be with decreased minutes and, more importantly, a reduced role in the offense.
 Banton was an inefficient shooter (40.8 percent from the field and 31.1 percent from three) and won't be able to have as much of the offense run through him when he's on the court compared to last year.
 Can he still thrive without having the ball in his hands as much?
 He'll have to contribute more off-ball as a (hopefully improved) shooter and slasher, taking advantage of his 6-foot-8 frame.